Edward-Regalado/reading-notes/README.md

 - Remembering that nothing is easy at first
 - I don't know how... **yet**!

 ### Hello, my name is Tony Regalado.
 I'm an aspiring full-stack Software Developer student currently living in Seattle and attending Code Fellows full-time.
-I'm a huge PC gamer, car ethusiast and dog lover.
+I'm a huge PC gamer, car ethusiast and animal lover.
 [GitHub](https://github.com/Edward-Regalado)

 ## **Class 102 - Intro to Software Development**